Rhinostone/gina/README.md

 - If you are a __Windows user__, make sure you are running your command line with sufficient permission; like __"launching your terminal as administrator"__.

-- If you have just cloned Gina from github, don't forget to run from the project root :
+- If you have just cloned Gina from GitHub, don't forget to run from the project root :
 ```tty
 node node_modules/gina/script/post_install.js
 ```